Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

 - random library for generating random number between 0 and 1.
 This library is installed be default when installing Python.

 - time library for compute the execution time of simulation.
 This library is installed be default when installing Python.
-# Instruction to run full_simulation.py and R_local_simulation.py programs
+# Instruction to run full_simulation.py and R_local_simulation.py codes

 -To compare full and R-local results on the same landscapes, the user need to run full simulation first, then R-local simulation.